Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Preliminaries

 where $t_k=x_j-x_k=\frac{2\pi(j-k)}{N}.$ In parallel, when $N$ is even, we have

 for $e^{it_k} \neq 1$ we obtain

 whereas for $e^{i t_k} =1$ each term in the sum is equal to one.
 Thus,

 \end{proof} \begin{remark} The assumption that $\tilde{c}_{-n}=\tilde{c}_{n}$ in \eqref{trigonometricinterpolation1} is crucial.
-When $N$ is even, from Proposition \ref{intercondition}, we have to determine $N+1$ coefficients of trigonometric interpolation.
-However, we have only $N$ interpolation conditions\;(Because of the periodicity, the function values of endpoints of $[-\pi,\pi]$ is equal), which means that $N$ linear equations have $N+1$ unknowns variables.
-Thus, we need add another condition to reduce the number of variables to ensure the uniqueness of trigonometric interpolation. \end{remark} Functions that are even with respect to the center of the interval of interpolation are important in practice.
-In fact, with the help of symmetry, we have the following definition of trigonometric interpolation about even function. \begin{definition} The trigonometric interpolation polynomial for even function on an equidistant grid is given by
+When $N$ is even, we have to determine $N+1$ coefficients of trigonometric interpolation, however, we have only $N$ interpolation conditions, which means that $N$ linear equations have $N+1$ unknown variables.
+Thus, we need add another condition to reduce the number of variables to ensure the uniqueness of trigonometric interpolation. \end{remark}

+Functions that are even with respect to the center of the interval of interpolation are important in practice.
+In fact, with the help of symmetry, we have the following definition of trigonometric interpolation about even function. \begin{definition} Under conditions of Definition 2.2.
+The trigonometric interpolation polynomial for even function on an equidistant grid is given by

 where

 \end{definition}

 It is useful to note that the trigonometric interpolation on an equidistant grid is a projection, i.e.,